linkerd/linkerd2/README.md

 ## Get involved

-* [conduit-users mailing list][conduit-users]: Linkerd2 user discussion mailing
+* [Users mailing list][linkerd-users]: Linkerd2 user discussion mailing
   list.
-* [conduit-dev mailing list][conduit-dev]: Linkerd2 development discussion
+* [Developers mailing list][linkerd-dev]: Linkerd2 development discussion
   mailing list.
-* [conduit-announce mailing list][conduit-announce]: Linkerd2 announcements only
+* [Announcements mailing list][linkerd-announce]: Linkerd2 announcements only
   (low volume).
-* Follow [@RunConduit][twitter] on Twitter.
+* Follow [@runconduit][twitter] on Twitter.
 * Join the #linkerd2 channel on the [Linkerd Slack][slack].

 ## Documentation

-View [Conduit docs][conduit-docs] for more a more comprehensive guide to getting started, or view the full [Conduit roadmap][roadmap].
+View [Linkerd2 docs][linkerd-docs] for more a more comprehensive guide to getting started, or view the full [Linkerd2 roadmap][roadmap].

-## Getting started with Conduit
+## Getting started with Linkerd2

-1. Install the Conduit CLI with `curl https://run.conduit.io/install | sh `.
+1. Install the Linkerd2 CLI with `curl https://run.conduit.io/install | sh `.

-1. Add `$HOME/.conduit/bin` to your `PATH`.
+1. Add `$HOME/.linkerd2/bin` to your `PATH`.

-1. Install Conduit into your Kubernetes cluster with `conduit install | kubectl apply -f -`.
+1. Install Linkerd2 into your Kubernetes cluster with `linkerd install | kubectl apply -f -`.

-1. Verify that the installation succeeded with `conduit check`.
+1. Verify that the installation succeeded with `linkerd check`.

-1. Explore the Conduit controller with `conduit dashboard`.
+1. Explore the Linkerd2 controller dashboard with `linkerd dashboard`.

-1. Optionally, install a [demo application][conduit-demo] to run with Conduit.
+1. Optionally, install a [demo application][linkerd-demo] to run with Linkerd2.

-1. Add [your own service][conduit-inject] to the Conduit mesh!
+1. Add [your own service][linkerd-inject] to the Linkerd2 mesh!

 ## Working in this repo ##